ZihanChen1995/Deep-Learning-on-Ubuntu/Step_3_Git_TF_PyTroch_VS_SSH.md

 $ pip install torch-geometric
 ```

-(Check official guidance if you plan to install from source.I try it by get lots of error)
+(Check official guidance if you plan to install from source.I tried it but get lots of errors)

 ## Install Tensorflow